-In 2016, an agreement between the Amancio Ortega Foundation and ASPACE Coruña allowed the Training Centre for the Prevention of Dependence to be created, whose objective is that the users of the entity (currently 110) come into contact with new technologies at the beginning of their schooling and that through them they experience more effective learning geared towards fostering independence in their adult lives.
-The training centre boasts technological devices (interactive whiteboards, computers, swivel arms, eye-tracking devices, projectors, software designed for people with motor difficulties, etc.) that work on sensory stimulation and encourage users to participate in group activities.
+In 2016, an agreement between the Amancio Ortega Foundation and ASPACE Coruña enabled the creation of the Dependency Prevention Training Center to be created.
+Its objective is that the users of the institution (currently 110) come into contact with new technologies at the beginning of their school years in order to experience more effective learning geared towards fostering independence in their adult lives.
+The training center has technological devices (interactive whiteboards, computers, swivel arms, eye-tracking devices, projectors, software designed for people with motor difficulties, etc.) that work on sensory stimulation and encourage users to participate in group activities.

-As an extension of this educational area and as part of the same project in collaboration with the Amancio Ortega Foundation, at its nursing home ASPACE has also created a pilot smart home to train adult users on how to use technology for the home applied to their needs and in a social area located in the day centre.
-The pilot home is 56 square meters and it is split into two areas: the kitchen/living room and the bedroom/bathroom.
-It is fully furnished with adapted appliances, a remote control system to control the environment (blinds, lights and doors), an accessible bathroom and a motorised bed, among other electronic systems.
-As for the social area, it is a space that includes a reception area, a cafeteria and a meeting point for families taken care of by the ASPACE users in order to strengthen their communication skills and encourage interpersonal relationships.
+As an extension of this educational area and included within the same collaboration project with the Amancio Ortega Foundation, ASPACE has also created in its residential center a domotic pilot house for the training of adult users in the use of technology for the home applied to their needs and a social place located in the day center.
+The pilot house has 56 square metres distributed between the kitchen-living room and bedroom-washing areas, and is fully equipped with adapted electrical appliances, remote environmental control systems (blinds, lights, doors), accessible bathroom and motorized bed, among other electronic systems.
+As for the social space, it is a space that includes a reception, a cafeteria and a meeting point for families served by ASPACE users with the aim of promoting their communication skills and fostering interpersonal relationships.